 Psoriasis is uncommon in infants, but not unheard of.
 Close observation to identify the disease is required.

 Is Psoriasis Common in Children?

-Psoriasis in babies can lead to significant psychological harm as they grow up.
-Studies state that more than 20,000 children are diagnosed with psoriasis, in the United States, every year.
+Psoriasis in children can lead to significant psychological harm as they grow up.
+Studies state that more than 20,000 children are diagnosed with psoriasis in the United States every year.
 Around 0.7% of kids are affected by this disease, globally.
-About 1 in 10 children develop psoriasis by the age of 10.
-It is vital to treat childhood psoriasis immediately.
-Skin conditions can be possibly painful and uncomfortable.
+About 1 in 10 children develop psoriasis by the age of ten.
+It is vital to treat childhood psoriasis immediately as skin conditions can be possibly painful and uncomfortable.
 They may also make your child feel anxious, worried or sad.
 Psoriasis has the potential to damage the heart over time.

 Is Psoriasis Painful?

 Psoriasis is often painful and itchy.
 Among the various types of psoriasis, erythrodermic psoriasis is the least common type of psoriasis.
 It is extremely painful and itchy.
 It is a severe form of psoriasis that causes redness over almost, the whole body.
 It is life-threatening as it can make the skin come off in sheets.